 Cynthia Price PhD MA LMT

-I study interoceptive awareness training for improved mental and physical health and well-being, particularly for people who are disconnected from their bodies due to stress, trauma, substance use, and emotional and/or physical pain.
-With a clinical background in psychology and massage therapy, I developed an approach called Mindful Awareness in Body-oriented Therapy (MABT) that combines psychoeducation, touch and mindfulness to teach body/interoceptive awareness skills for self-care and emotion regulation.
+My research is focused on integrative health care and mind-body interventions with primary expertise in mindfulness-based approaches, massage therapy, and somatic psychotherapy.
+I developed an approach called Mindful Awareness in Body-oriented Therapy (MABT), a mind-body approach that combines psychoeducation, touch and mindfulness designed to teach interoceptive awareness and related skills to promote self-care and emotion regulation.
 The MABT approach is particularly helpful for people who are experientially avoidant and/or disconnected from their bodies (and emotions) due to conditions such as chronic stress, trauma, substance use, eating disorders and chronic pain.
-My research expertise is in the implementation of clinical intervention trials to examine the effectiveness and underlying mechanisms of MABT and other mind-body approaches; studies are typically implemented in community settings with a focus on improving access to health care for marginalized or underserved populations.
+My research expertise is in the implementation of clinical trials to examine intervention effectiveness and underlying mechanisms; my studies are typically implemented in community settings with a focus on improving access to health care for marginalized and underserved populations.
 I am a co-author of two scales to measure interoceptive awareness: the Scale of Body Connection and the Multidimensional Assessment of Interoceptive Awareness.
-As Director of the non-profit Center for Mindful Body Awareness I work to disseminate interoceptive awareness training through teaching therapists/practitioners working in community, private practice, and academic settings.
+As Director of the non-profit Center for Mindful Body Awareness it is my aim to disseminate interoceptive awareness training through teaching therapists/practitioners working in community, private practice, and academic settings.

 Awards, accolades and distinguished memberships: